Atlantic and Great Lakes Sea Duck Migration Study

 - Estimate rates of annual site fidelity to wintering areas, breeding areas, and molting areas for all four focal species in the Atlantic flyway.

-More than 400 satellite transmitters have been deployed in sea ducks since 2009.
+More than 400 satellite transmitters were deployed in sea ducks between 2009 and 2018.
 The project is funded in part by the Sea Duck Joint Venture and in part by various partners.